JoshFarwig/nana-nalu/backend/stratch_notes.md

 - [x] complete startup.py and integate it into app.py
 - [x] validate new model structure works, refactor to include dev / prod configs

+- [ ] create base dockerfile with targets for backend
+- [ ] double check pyproject dep groups are working as intended
+- [ ] attempt build with only api w/ target set

 - [ ] add entrypoint for container to execute seed script and add spots

 - [ ] add celery/ folder for worker + beat